EPCCed/Activities/Activities/PostalSort/Readme.md

 ## Equipment

-To perfor this activity you will need:
+To perform this activity you will need:

   * A 30 second/minute count down timer.
   * 12 boxes/letter trays/desk trays to sort envelopes into.
 Examples include the
     lids of photocopier paper boxes, stackable letter desktop trays, etc.
-  * 5 boxes/bags to sort envelopes from.
-Examples include a simple bag or the bottom of photocopier paper boxes.
+  * A number of boxes/bags to pre-sort envelopes to.
+The number of containers you will need depends on the type of postcodes you are dealing with - for instance in the picture below we are only dealing with KW, TR and EH postcodes so you only need 3 pre-sorting trays.
+If you use all the postcodes in the samples below you will need four containters.
+Examples of these are simple bags or the bottom of photocopier paper boxes.
+  * A box/bag to act as the primary source to sort all the envelopes from.
   * Envelopes for your participants to sort.
 You can can make your own or you could print the following example 36 [address&nbsp;labels](pdf/Post_sorting_address_labels_AveryL7163.pdf)